by Stephen McGee, Queensland State Manager

 There are investors who have made money on the growth of their purchase during the generally 2-year construction phase but there are lower risk options available that will achieve the same returns more consistently.

 If the new apartment market is still your investing appetite ensure you mitigate your risk and exposure when buying.
 You need to buy smart, we recommend new or established apartments in small boutique buildings or settings.
-Always aim for apartments with larger internal floor plans to maximize your land ratios.
+Always aim for apartments with larger internal floor plans to maximise your land ratios.
 Being able to see a property without having to rely on artists impression gives you a true understanding of size, flow and fixtures and fittings.

 And remember to negotiate hard for your apartment, developers need the money to get their projects off the ground!